ScientificSam/Capstone/README.md

 ![Clustering Defensive Stats](./Images/Number%20of%20clusters.png)

 Here we have a bunch of selected teams and their offensive and defensive stats.
-After we did the K-Means clustering, we can see we can group them into 3 or 4 clusters.
+After we did the K-Means clustering, we could see we could group them into 3 or 4 clusters.

 Teams when they are visting and similar in offensive stats.